 Despite these possible negative effects of certain religious beliefs and practices, a vast body of literature supports the fact that religion and spirituality are usually associated with positive health outcomes (Moreira-Almeida 2014).
 Religion and spirituality can help patients to find hope, meaning, and purpose while trying to live with sometimes devastating psychiatric symptoms.
 In fact, more than 80% of patients report using their religious beliefs and practices to cope with social stressors and mental health symptoms (René 2011).
 Patients who report religious and spiritual beliefs have been found to have less depression, anxiety, suicide attempts, psychosis, and substance use disorders.
 In addition, religious and spiritual patients tend to experience a better quality of life, faster recovery from depression, and overall better psychiatric outcomes.
 For example, one study showed an association between attendance at religious services and a decreased depression risk and six-fold reduction in suicide risk (VanderWeele 2017).
 Other studies have similarly found improved psychotherapeutic outcomes when psychiatrists incorporate religious elements into their work with patients (René 2011).
 The influence of religion and spirituality on health and healing has been explicitly recognized by the APA.
-It, along with the American Psychiatric Association Foundation and the Interfaith Disability Advocacy Coalition (a program of the American Association of People with Disabilities), convened the Mental Health and Faith Community Partnership to foster collaboration and dialogue between psychiatrists and clergy to improve care for individuals facing mental health challenges by explicitly accounting for both medical and spiritual dimensions.1
+It, along with the American Psychiatric Association Foundation and the Interfaith Disability Advocacy Coalition (a program of the American Association of People with Disabilities), convened the Mental Health and Faith Community Partnership to foster collaboration and dialogue between psychiatrists and clergy to improve care for individuals facing mental health challenges by explicitly accounting for both medical and spiritual dimensions.1 That partnership led to the 2018 publication of Mental Health: A Guide for Faith Leaders, which provides an overview of mental illness and treatment and offers recommendations for faith leaders in making referrals to mental health professionals and supporting the mental health of their congregations (APA Foundation 2018).
+Psychiatrists should also be aware of the literature supporting the advantages of active collaboration with clergy in the care of patients of all ages (see, e.g., Thiel 1997, Larson 1988, Weaver 2003, and Dell 2004).

 Religion and spirituality are also often associated with social support networks and community resources.
 As evidenced by the success of Twelve Step Programs such as Alcoholics Anonymous, religious and spiritual communities can offer "stability, inspiration, and practical support" for individuals with mental illnesses (APA 2006) and addiction.
-Involvement in Alcoholics Anonymous rather consistently shows a modest positive relationship to post-treatment abstinence (Emrick, 1993).
+Involvement in Alcoholics Anonymous consistently shows a modest positive relationship to post-treatment abstinence (Emrick, 1993).
 Similarly, Project MATCH, a spiritually-focused Twelve Step Facilitation therapy, yielded ten percent higher total abstinence rates compared to Cognitive Behavior Therapy or Motivational Enhancement Therapy (Project MATCH Research Group 1997, 1998).
 It can be particularly important for patients who face stigmatization, isolation, and victimization to maintain their religious affiliations and related community supports as part of their overall recoveries (René 2011).

 Although patients with religious and spiritual beliefs tend to have better psychiatric outcomes, they are also at risk for feeling misunderstood or even judged by their psychiatrists.
 Some patients may find it difficult to trust their psychiatrists for fear that they will trivialize or suggest changing their religious beliefs (Curlin 2007).
-For example, a patient may have had the experience of having a psychiatrist refer to one of their deeply-held religious beliefs as delusional.
-Other patients may be concerned that their psychiatrists may impose their own religious beliefs on them, or that their psychiatrist may make assumptions about their individual beliefs based on their religious affiliation (Moreira-Almeida 2014).
+Other patients may be concerned that their psychiatrist may impose their own religious beliefs on them, or that their psychiatrist may make assumptions about their individual beliefs based on their religious affiliation (Moreira-Almeida 2014).
 These experiences are especially concerning given that many of our patients already face discrimination and prejudice in the community and have come to treatment seeking empathy and understanding.